-Many civic organizations are available in Springtown such as the Lions’ Club and local Optimist Club.
+Many civic organizations are available in Springtown such as the Lions’ Club.
 There are also numerous volunteer opportunities in the area including but not limited to Neighbor to Neighbors, Center of Hope, the Manna House, and Stars and Strides Stables, a therapeutic riding center for children, adults, and veterans with disabilities.

 We also offer the Springtown Legends Museum which captures Springtown’s rich heritage and community spirit.

 The city hosts annual events such as Old-Fashioned Christmas, a local celebration that encompasses the spirit of the holiday.
 Our nostalgic historic square is centered on a State of Texas recognized historic site that includes a carefully preserved open air Tabernacle which adds to not only our Christmas celebration, but the other events held in our City’s center annually.
 One such gathering is our annual Wild West Festival where over 200 vendors arrive sporting their goods, along with a parade and of course, some local western-style showdowns.